AlanWendorff/Custom-Crosshair-V-2.29.4/README.md

 -New UI:
   3 pages with different features.
-    First:  Instruccions for how does the program work;
+    First:  Instruccions for how does the program work
-    Second: Preset Crosshair's (3 Types in red, black and green);
+    Second: Preset Crosshair's (3 Types in red, black and green)
     third:  Custom Crosshair's tool.

 -Multi Language: